tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_nonrefdocs.md

 path1: /nativelibraryapis.html
 ---

-Although much attention tends to be given to the reference documentation with APIs, the bulk of documentation that technical writers work on (as opposed to developers) is [non-reference documentation](docnonref.html).
+Although much attention tends to be given to the reference documentation with APIs, the bulk of documentation that technical writers work on (as opposed to developers) is [conceptual documentation](docconceptual.html).
 Developers rarely write more conceptual or tutorial-based documentation.

 Engineers will throw a quick description of a class in a file and generate a [Javadoc](nativelibraryapis_create_javadoc.html), and they'll give that Javadoc to the user as if it represents a complete set of documentation &mdash; but reference docs don't tell even half the story.